Mitacs works actively with partner organizations in the North to create research and training programs that promote

 Over the past five years, we, through partnership with the Social Sciences and Humanities Research Council (SSHRC) have supported over 200 social sciences and humanities (SSH) collaborations with not-for-profit organizations.
-This partnership, and increased representation from SSH disciplines, demonstrates our commitment to supporting innovation across all areas of research.
+This partnership, and increased representation from SSH disciplines, demonstrates Mitacs’s commitment to supporting innovation across all areas of research.
 Through our Accelerate and Elevate programs, researchers collaborate with not-for-profit organizations and companies, expand their professional networks, and gain career experience.

 Gain research experience and build partnerships beyond academia.
-Mitacs Accelerate supports research collaborations with an industry or not-for-profit partner, starts at four months and $15,000, and can scale up as much as you need.
+Mitacs Accelerate supports research collaborations with an industry or a not-for-profit partner, starts at four months and $15,000, and can scale up as much as you need.
 Accelerate’s flexible design supports cross-disciplinary projects, international collaborations, and longer-term funding for graduate students.
 Accelerate applications are open to participants in all disciplines and sectors and are accepted any time.

-The program that provides a novel answer to “What are you doing after your PhD?”
-As an Elevate fellow, you’ll get two years of customized management training and competitive funding as you lead a project with an industry or a not-for-profit partner.
+Elevate provides a novel answer to “What are you doing after your PhD?”
+As an Elevate fellow, you will get two years of customized management training and competitive funding as you lead a project with an industry or a not-for-profit partner.
 Elevate issues a call for applications approximately twice a year.
-In addition to their exclusive training, approved recipients receive a stipend starting at $110,000.
-The program is open to postdocs in all disciplines, and Canadian citizens, permanent residents, and international PhD holders can apply.
+Your partner organization’s financial contribution starts at $30,000.

 Build and strengthen your global research network with Mitacs Globalink.
 The program supports a variety of international collaborations, including travel abroad for students at Canadian universities, mobility of undergraduate and graduate students and postdoctoral fellows between Canada and various eligible countries, and hosting international students at Canadian universities.

 Canadian Science Policy Fellowship

 Play a role bridging academic research and governmental science policy.
 PhD holders and faculty in all disciplines can apply to the fellowship, which places applicants with a government department or agency to contribute to evidence-informed policy.
 The call for applications opens in November with each 12-month cohort starting the following September.